Punktum-dk/epp-service-specification/README.md

 The command [info domain](#info-domain) will only supply the registrant information for relevant contact objects.
 For other contact objects assigned to the domain name, the requesting user has to have a relationship to the domain or contact object, either via a host or domain role or registrar group.

 Availability of DNSSEC information and status is currently limited to public available data.

+<a id="domain-transfer"></a>

+### Domain Transfer

+In [RFC:5731 section 3.2.4][RFC:5731-3.2.4] is it described that an optional period can be specified.
+DK Hostmaster does not support the extension of a period via a transfer.

 <a id="domain-update"></a>